absolute-quantum/cats-blender-plugin/README.md

 ![](https://i.imgur.com/eyfqaqd.png)

-**Can protect your avatars from being ripped from the game cache** Unity game cache rips do not include blendshapes and this method can protect you against people that try to steal your avatar that way.
-To setup your avatar for protection follow these steps:
+**Can protect your avatars from being ripped from the game cache** Game cache rips in most common cases do not include blendshapes and shaders.
+This method will make it much harder for people that try to steal your avatar through ripping from cache.
+To setup, follow these steps:

  1. Make sure your avatar was already exported and loaded in unity and you have configured everything
  2. In blender; Click the enable protection button and export your model to unity